marcdotson/counting-cockroaches/Code/mrp/Case-Study-.md

 data.
 We will generate a population, and sample from it in order to build an MRP model.

-We will be modeling our populations `satisfaction`.
+We will be modeling our populations `service_failure`.
 This will eventually translate into measuring service severity when we apply our model to our real data.
 We will be looking at common characteristics like `gender`, `ethnicity`, `income`, `age`, and `state`.

 The following code will make a function `simulate_mrp_data` that will help us make our simulated data, and sample from it in such a way that